 In addition to the above defences, Section 124 of the Act states that infringement is not established when your unregistered trade mark relating to goods and services in question has been used continuously before the filing date (priority date) of the infringed trade mark or the first time that the infringing party or their predecessor started using their unregistered trade mark, whichever is earlier.

 It is common to see cases where there is an overlap of passing-off and misleading and deceptive conduct.
-Since the actions can be related and often also overlap with claims of trade mark infringement, it will be always advisable to have a IP specialist lawyer analyse your situation.
+Since the actions can be related and often also overlap with claims of trade mark infringement, it will be always advisable to have an IP specialist lawyer analyse your situation.

 In addition to the above defences, Section 124 of the Act states that infringement is not established when your unregistered trade mark relating to goods and services in question has been used continuously before the filing date (priority date) of the infringed trade mark or the first time that the infringing party or their predecessor started using their unregistered trade mark, whichever is earlier.

-Court proceedings can be quite costly and therefore, settling disputes outside of court is usually preferable.
+Court proceedings can be quite costly and therefore, settling disputes outside of court is almost always preferable.
 Once aware of instances of unauthorized use of a registered Trade Mark, it is usual practice for the trade mark attorney to send a "letter of demand" to the infringing party.
 The letter of demand can be prepared in a number of ways depending on the objective of the Trade Mark owner.
 This is a pre-condition to commencing litigation in the Federal Court.

 Mediation and arbitration may be employed so that both parties can come to a mutual agreement before the issue is escalated to litigation.